Learn what your body is doing week-by-week from fertilization to birth.

 Eyes are developing.
 Arm and leg buds are now visible.
 A beating heart can be seen on an ultrasound scan.

-The embryo measure 1/3 of an inch long and he or she is making its own blood.
-Depending on gender, the testicales or ovaries are beginning to form.
+The embryo measures 1/3 of an inch long and he or she is making its own blood.
+Depending on gender, the testicles or ovaries are beginning to form.